dh-notes/vim-article/main.md

 progressions like `Ctrl-C` and `Ctrl-P` (the usual way to copy and paste selections, for example).
-Because you don't need to use the mouse that much (or at all) when you are good at Vim and because the commands are compact, your wrists remain relatively stable.
+Because you don't need to use the mouse that much (or at all) when you are good at Vim and because the commands are compact, your wrists remain relatively still.
 Many writers report reduced hand strain.
 But these are small luxuries.
 The big payoff of modes and text awareness is **command composability.** In some important sense, Vim is a language for interacting with language.
 "Delete a word" has a grammatical structure: a verb